The Human Resources Strategy for Researchers ( HRS4R )

 What is the "Human Resources Strategy for Researchers"?

-The "Human Resources Strategy for Researchers" is a tool that helps employers and funders to put the principles of the Charter & Code into practice.
+The 'Human Resources Strategy for Researchers' (HRS4R) is a tool that helps employers and funders implement the principles of the Charter & Code in their institutions.
 It has the following features:

 - It is implemented by individual research institutions and funding organisations on a voluntary basis;

-- It is based on an internal self-assessment and respects the autonomy of the institutions;
+- It is based on an internal self-assessment and respects the autonomy of the institution;

 - It is as simple and light in terms of administration as is possible, avoiding cumbersome procedures and recognising the variety of situations across institutions and national research systems;